These Are the 23 Best Four-Star Hotels in NYC

 • From $250

-The 124 rooms and suites of the Wallace, which opened in 2021, feature hardwood floors, sleek furnishings with a gray and white palette accented with jewel toned textiles, and abstract artwork.
+The 124 rooms and suites of the Wallace, which opened in 2021, feature hardwood floors and sleek furnishings with a gray and white palette accented with jewel-toned textiles and abstract artwork.
 Rooms also have electronic touch panels to control lighting and window coverings, while white marble bathrooms feature rain showers and some rooms have soaking tubs.

 Downstairs is the inviting lobby, with dark blue paneled walls, cozy seating vignettes, a marble fireplace, and a grand piano that sometimes gets played when the lobby turns into the popular Wallace Lounge every night, with live jazz Wednesday to Sunday evenings.
-Sip Champagne or a classic cocktail while you nibble on cheese and charcuterie, caviar, or other small plates.
+Sip champagne or a classic cocktail while you enjoy cheese and charcuterie, caviar, or other small plates.
 Note that there is no breakfast or room service here, but there is a 24-hour gym with two Peloton bikes.—Devorah Lev-Tov

 Wythe Hotel

-This guest room at the Wythe Hotel has views of the Manhattan skyline.
+Guest room at the Wythe Hotel, with views of Manhattan skyline through wall of windows

 Courtesy of the Wythe